Cloud Adoption 101: The Truth Behind the Top 10 Cloud Myths

 Let’s begin by dispelling the biggest myth about the cloud.
 The cloud is not an amorphous entity floating above us in space.
 Instead, the cloud is a system of virtually connected data services accessed through the internet.
 Clouds can be private — limited to a certain organization — or public, shared by many organizations.
 Most companies today use a hybrid model that involves more than one type of cloud to store and access information.

 But cloud myths are still out there, so here are the top 10 and the truth behind each.
-All are ones you need to understand as you pursue your cloud computing 101 education.
+All are ones you need to understand as you pursue your Cloud Adoption 101 education.

 1. The cloud is less secure than on-prem.